jtrangel/obsidian-notes/Databricks Associate DE exam V3/Databricks Lakehouse Platform.md

 	- idempotent process
 	<br />
 18. Identify CTAS (`CREATE TABLE AS SELECT`) as a solution.
-	- autoinfer schema from input
+	- autoinfer schema from input (only works for sources with well defined schema, i.e. parquet/existing tables)
 	- does not support `OPTIONS`  for csvs
 		- you will need to use temp views first with options, then reference the view in CTAS
 		- `CREATE OR REPLACE TEMP VIEW....
 USING CSV ...
 OPTIONS...`